Staff Oyster Wall Lamp or Flush Mount

 Model number: A247

-Other versions: The Staff Oyster wall lamp or flush mount was also made in several versions and designs.
+Other versions: The Staff Oyster wall lamp or flush mount was made in several versions and designs.
 Also made in copper and silver colour.
 Other colours were also available.

 The Staff Oyster wall lamp won the iF Design Award 1968 and the Rosenthal-Studio-Preis 1968.